Single Copy Sales - National Newspapers

 -

-3. By combination with other circulation types.
+3. By print and digital copies, and by combination with other circulation types.

 -